November 10, 2019

 Coders develop conditions under which they are willing to devote their time and energy to one another and to others.
 Some reject industry’s use of open source licenses and contributor license forms today just as vehemently as early free software activists rejected industry’s use of lockdown license and nondisclosure terms.
 They see how they affect their fellow developers, and their clients’ options, in practice.
 They’re wise to what I’ve called the tyranny of permissionlessness.

 Historians of the early academic computer labs of legend, at MIT and Stanford and Cal and CMU, tell of protests impinging on their cloister.
 ‘Twas the 60’s.
-They also tell of protests of the labs, where many large contracts for nefarious purposes were dutifully performed, and of locks begrudgingly accepted as anti-hacker, but necessary for the sake of the Big Iron.
+They also tell of protests of the labs, where many large contracts for nefarious purposes were dutifully performed, and of locks begrudgingly accepted as anti-hacker, but necessary for the sake of securing the Big Iron from fellow students who got out more.
 Hackers sat tapping at terminals, pointing over shoulders, and squinting at manuals, participating in the greater movement of their peers, if at all, only intellectually, in spirit, or symbolically.

 Those were personal choices, reflective of personal histories, preferences, and circumstances.
 We judge now, or don’t, as we’re wont.
 But when programmers of today choose to join the protests out in the world, and to affirm, rather than deny, the connection between their work and widespread harm, it’s narrow and trite to chide for little verve for freedom.